 GAO itself stated that, because absolute reliance on estimates for contract price awards can have the effect of arbitrarily and unfairly penalizing an innovative or unusually efficient offer, it is inappropriate for an agency to determine the acceptability of proposals by the mechanical application of an undisclosed Independent Government Cost Estimation (IGCE FAR).
 See Doss Aviation, Inc.; Dominion Aviation, Inc., B-275419 et al., Feb.
 21, 1997, 97-1 CPD ¶ 117 at 5-6.

-Detailed agency consideration of IGCE needed: Instead of simply relying on an undisclosed independent government estimate (FAR IGCE), government contracting agencies must also consider whether your proposed workforce is particularly skilled and efficient, or whether, because of a unique approach, your company could satisfactorily do the work with staffing different from that estimated by the agency.
+Detailed agency consideration of IGCE needed: Instead of simply relying on an undisclosed independent government cost estimate (FAR IGCE), government contracting agencies must also consider whether your proposed workforce is particularly skilled and efficient, or whether, because of a unique approach, your company could satisfactorily do the work with staffing different from that estimated by the agency.
 See AFARS Subpart 5107.90.

 A deeper analysis should be whether the agency actually gave any serious consideration to your staffing approach.
 The independent government estimate includes only direct and indirect cost.
 If the bottom line is that they simply state that your approach did not meet the undisclosed estimate without explanation, it would seem that a court would reject that argument.

 The agency is required to give a reasonable analysis of the specific areas where the proposed staffing is inadequate.
 Conclusory statements by the agency should not be enough.
 The Court of Federal Claims made this clear in its decisions.